 There has been a lot of attention surrounding participation trophies.
 It’s a decades-long debate about rewarding kids for participating in an activity.

-Some Parents argue that rewarding for participation causes kids to feel entitled.
+Some parents argue that rewarding participation causes kids to feel entitled.
 As if an organization rewarding participation causes kids to “cry and whine until somebody gives you something to shut u up and keep you happy.”

 Those kids earned those trophies by participating.
 They didn’t get them for hanging with friends or watching tv.
 Downplaying participation devalues any effort they put into that activity.

 The trophies don’t turn kids into entitled brats who grow up into entitled adults.
 There’s no reason to punish the 99% of kids who get value from a participation trophy.

 Participation trophies stand for effort.
 They can instill confidence and pride in those kids that might not be the best.
 You can tell kids they did a good job even if they still have things to improve on.
 Teachers use all kinds of positive reinforcement to get kids to learn.
 Should we take away stickers from kindergarteners because they didn’t earn it?